 Once you decide on the method to use to reimburse employees for their driving expenses, it is imperative to communicate with them on procedures and expectations.
 This requires a communication plan that educates and trains employees on the reimbursement policy, so everyone has a sufficient understanding of how it works.

 Furthermore, your communication plan should also be evaluated from time to time, to determine how well it’s working and if any updates need to be made.
 If any changes are made, employees must immediately be made aware of how these changes will affect them.

 Reimbursing employees through payroll is a straightforward and transparent method of payment.
 Making payroll, mileage, and expenses part of the same paycheck simplifies payment and allows employees to know what to expect when they get paid.

 Additionally, your staff will be more on top of submitting their expenses on time if they're required to do so at the same point during each pay period.
 This ensures that the expense tracking and reporting process goes smoothly.

 Another benefit of reimbursement through payroll, is that it can lower the risk of fraud.

-Everlance Teams is the Ultimate Solution
+Everlance Business is the Ultimate Solution

 Using an app to manage your employees’ mileage reimbursement, streamlines the entire process, and most importantly, saves time.
 Employees can automatically track their mileage for each business-related drive, and your company also saves a significant amount of time when it comes to accounting for these expenses.